Monticello Nuclear Generating Plant accident: Accident

 According to a March 16, 2023, statement from plant operator Xcel Energy, a leak of radioactive tritium-contaminated water was detected on November 21, 2022, from a pipeline that pumps water between buildings at the power plant.
-The leak, the operator said, contained more than 400,000 gallons (more than 1,500 cubic meters of radioactive water).
+The leak, the operator said, contained more than 400,000 gallons (more than 1,500 cubic meters of radioactive water), which was an early estimate.
+In December 2023, the calculations turned out to be higher, the levels of water released estimated to be 750,000 to 900,000 gallons of water and 14 curies of tritium.
 The Nuclear Regulatory Commission was notified the following day, but the circumstances of the accident were not made public until March 2023, four months after the accident.